gmtsar/documentation/source/Quick_Start_Guide.rst

 **DEM file**

 Your DEM file must cover the entire area of your SAR image (it is better to cover more area than necessary than to cover too little area).

-   * To download a DEM from SRTM1, SRTM3, or ASTER1 visit: https://topex.ucsd.edu/gmtsar/demgen/
+   * Check out the :doc:`Generating_DEM` page to see how to obtain DEM files

 When you have your DEM file downloaded, place the **dem.grd** file into the **topo/** directory.